top of page

 The Hardest Decision

-The choice to euthanize your pet may be one of the hardest you will ever make, but a natural death, letting nature take its course, can be painful and prolonged.
-Often people can accept the death of a beloved companion but have great difficulty with being the one who must decide when that death will occur.
+The decision to euthanize your pet may be one of the hardest you will ever make, but a natural death, letting nature take its course, can be painful and prolonged.* Often we can accept the need to euthanize a beloved companion, yet we still struggle with being the one who must decide when that death will occur.

 Is euthanasia the right choice for my pet?